 In order to meet the full-time enrollment criteria for the Federal Pell Grant, a student must enroll in at least twelve (12) credits per semester.
+Those enrolled for under 12 credits will receive a Federal Pell Grant based on the number of credits enrolled.
 Other criteria apply to students who are enrolled on a part-time basis.
 Enrollment in nine (9) to eleven (11) credits per semester is classified as a three-quarter time student, six (6) to eight (8) credits per semester is half-time, and five (5) credits or less per semester is less than half-time enrollment.
 While enrolled in college, a student is eligible to receive a maximum of twelve (12) semesters (or its equivalent) of Pell Grant assistance.